The Reading: Family Values

 After the first couple of years – once Dad left, I suppose – I have a scattering of photos of my childhood.
 Four or five school photos, a few snapshots.
 We went camping a couple of times, but I only remember one thing that sounds like her definition of a “family vacation.”

 Mom packed all three of us kids into a blue station wagon (we named it Ziegfried) and drove cross-country to see her family.
 I met both of my uncles, and my mother’s father.
-I spent my 5th birthday at Nana’s house (mom’s mom), which must mean we skipped a couple of months of school, because my birthday is in early May.
+I spent my 5th birthday at Nana’s house (mom’s mom) in Vermont, which must mean we skipped a couple of months of school, because my birthday is in early May.
 Grandpa Sinclair died not too long after that, but Nana came to visit us occasionally, over the years.
 The next time I saw my two uncles was when I went to visit them in Boston, the year after I got out of the Army.
 (My dad’s sister visited once, too, on her way through town.
 I never saw her again, and many years later I learned she died – before I graduated high school, I think.)

-I’m not sure what “family projects” looked like for her.
+I’m not sure what “family projects” looked like for the author.
 Back in the 70s, mom went through a phase of being interested in latch hook and macramé, and would sometimes let us help.
 And a few times a year we’d have a “field day” (a Navy term for “everyone spends the day scrubbing everything in sight”).
 Now and again, a jigsaw puzzle would sit out on the coffee table for days and we’d all do bits of it.
 But I’m pretty sure that’s not what the author meant…

 She talks about scholarships, and college and “frugality” as a virtue.
 I liked school, and wanted to go to college, but didn’t know anything about how to find scholarships (there was no Google back then!).
 Frugality was imposed on us by welfare and mom’s unsteady work habits.
 “Money was for accumulating,” the author wrote – and we agree.
 But I think our definitions were different.
 I remember being so proud when I was able to open a bank account with $5 of “birthday money” in the third grade.
 Mom put the white bank passbook away for safe keeping.
 I have no idea what ever happened to that $5.
 My next bank account was opened when I got my first job.